Ali1/cakephp-bruteforce/README.md

             $this->request->getData(), // user entered data
             [
                 'totalAttemptsLimit' => 10,
-                'firstKeyAttemptLimit' => 7, // 7 attempts if same username, but then allow another 3 if user tries
+                'firstKeyAttemptLimit' => 7, // 7 attempts if same username, the block.
+But then allow another 3 if//
-                                            //different username
+                                             // tries with different username to reach 10 attempts total 'unencryptedKeyNames' => ['username'] // when storing users history, which is needed to ignore
-                'unencryptedKeyNames' => ['username'] // when storing users history, which is needed to ignore duplicate challenges,
+                                                        //duplicate challenges, not all data needs to be encrypted.
-                                                        // not all data needs to be encrypted.
-Useful for monitoring/debugging.
+                                                        //Useful for logging/monitoring/debugging.
             ], // options, see below
         );
         // login code